lantrann/QuantumLab-HCMIP/fundings.md

 We will be funded by VAST via a Program for Young Researchers: 2022 - 2023.

 #### <b> National Foundation for Science and Technology Development (NAFOSTED) </b>
-Most of our research works at HCMIP have been funded by NAFOSTED: 2012 - 2014 , 2016 - 2018.
+Most our research works at HCMIP have been funded by NAFOSTED: 2012 - 2014 , 2016 - 2018.